 Personal vehicles, such as motorhomes, sedans, and SUVs, can have private licence plates as long as they aren't being utilised for rental.

-The quantity and specific arrangement of the letters and numbers used are another significant distinction between commercial and private licence plates.
+The quantity and specific arrangement of the letters and numbers used are other significant distinctions between commercial and private licence plates.

 Commercial licence plates have five numerals, one letter, and one number (e.g. 11111a1).